witch-puzzles/.github/project/design-spec/design-spec.md

 4. **Services**:
    - **User Service**: Tracks identified users and profile management.
-   - **Authentication Service**: Manages user registration, authentication, and profile management.
+   - **Authentication Service (FOREIGN)**: Allows for easy user registration, authentication, and profile management.
    - **Puzzle Service**: Handles puzzle fetching, validation, and completion recording.
    - **Leaderboard Service**: Updates and retrieves (filtered) leaderboard data.
-   - **E-Mail Service**: Notifies users when a new record is broken in the leaderboard
+   - **E-Mail Service (FOREIGN)**: Notifies users when a new record is broken in the leaderboard

 ### 2.2 Component (Package) Diagram
 Below is a description of the inputs, outputs, and services of each component: